-How To Grill Great Steakhouse Steaks
+How To Grill Better-Than-Steakhouse Steaks

 "When you first start off trying to solve a problem, the first solutions you come up with are very complex, and most people stop there.
 But if you keep going, and live with the problem and peel more layers of the onion off, you can often times arrive at some very elegant and simple solutions."
 Steve Jobs, 1955-2011

-If you can't get prime, the next grade down is choice, and choice is common in grocery stores.
+The next grade down from Prime is USDA Choice, and Choice is common in grocery stores.
 But not all choice is the same.
 Don't just grab any old steak from the meat counter.
 Ask your butchers for help.
 Explain that you have a special dinner and you want the best looking cuts they can find.
-They will often be pleased to look in the back room for a particularly nice piece of meat and custom cut exactly what you want.
-I've made some killer steaks from choice beef.
+They will often be pleased to look in the back room for a particularly nice piece of meat or custom cut exactly what you want.
+I've made some killer steaks from Choice beef.

 Plan on 3/4 pound per adult for bone-in steak and 1/2 pound per adult for boneless steak.
 If there are leftovers they can go home with guests or make an appearance on a sandwich or salad the next night.

 Some prime steakhouses use a secret mix of herbs and spices, the most famous being Lawry's Seasoned Salt.
 But many prime steakhouses use only salt and pepper, and some use only salt.
 I've never seen one marinate the meat.
 Why?
 Seasonings sit on the surface and the scorching heat incinerates them.
 Marinades mask the steak's natural flavors, they don't penetrate very far, they don't tenderize much, and if the meat's surface is wet the heat makes steam and prevents crust formation.
 Click here to read more about how marinades do, and don't work.